gpetuhov/SampleXMLParsing/README.md

 # SampleXMLParsing

-Example of parsing the XML response from the server.
+Android app.
+Get list of recent earthquakes from the USGS server and parse XML response to get location of the most recent quake.